Popular College Application Essay Prompts and Topics

 How to Choose Common Application Essay Prompts?

-Below are the tips to choose an interesting prompt for common app essays.
+Below are the tips for choosing an interesting prompt for common app essays.

 - Focus on a specific moment that changed you and represents your character.